emilyhorsman/bikeblog/content/posts/thoughts-after-2000km-on-an-ebike/index.md

    1. Similarly, if I am getting a flare-up, I can get home faster which helps avoid negative associations with pain on a bike.
 1. The great thing about an e-bike is that I can easily carry a beefy lock.
 I use a [Hiplok D1000](https://hiplok.com/product/hiplok-d1000/) with [Pitlock](https://www.pitlock.de/en/) locking skewers for the wheels.
 I generally only lock to inverted-U bike racks.

+[^4]: My bike fit has drifted back towards what I'd have on a normal bike as I do harder and longer rides on the e-bike.
+This opinion might be limited to shorter rides.

 ## Assist Experience

 1. The assist algorithm is very, very good.
 It feels shockingly natural.
 It's much better than the hub-motor bike share e-bikes in San Francisco.